Master of Science in Biomedical Sciences

 What

 A Master in Biomedical Sciences has the expertise to contribute to translational research in human biology addressing current medical questions on an international level.
-You will have the know-how to critically and creatively develop new insights related to human health, bridging the gap between the ‘pure’ sciences and clinical practice.
-The Master’s programme amounts to 120 credits and consists of specialised biomedical topics, course units that prepare for a research proposal , a Master’s dissertation and the professional life.
+You will have the know-how to critically and creatively develop new insights related to human health, bridging the gap between fundamental or applied sciences and clinical practice.
+The Master’s programme amounts to 120 credits and consists of specialised biomedical topics, course units for learning to write and defend a research proposal, performing independent research in your master thesis and preparing you for professional life.
 You will have 31 credits to spend on elective course units from a proposed list (10 in the first year, 21 in the second year).
 With its strong focus on research, our programme trains students to conduct, lead and/or co-ordinate independent biomedical research.

 For whom